-Today I traveled from Madrid to Pamplona by first class train, it was another indulgence, but only cost ~\$10 more than a cattle car fair.
+Today I traveled from Madrid to Pamplona by first class train, it was another indulgence, but only cost ~\$10 more than a cattle car fare.
 All was very orderly and timely; very neat, and an easy way to get around.
-From Pamplona I took a taxi rather than endure the craziness of finding a few busses and waiting on their time schedule.
+From Pamplona I took a taxi rather than endure the craziness of finding a few busses and waiting on their time schedules.
 I tried to convince a threesome to join me along the way and help save the fare cost.
-But even though it might have been less than their bus fares and definitely saved them hours out of their day, they could not imagine altering their long planned out plans.
-I travelled alone and it was worth it to arrive in SJPdP by 1630, through the Pilgrim Office and into a hostel by 1730, just when their bus was leaving Pamplona.
+But even though the split, shared cost might have been less than their bus fares and definitely saved them hours out of their day, they could not imagine altering their long planned out plans.
+I travelled alone and it was worth it to arrive in SJPdP by 1630.
+I was through the Pilgrim Office and into a hostel by 1730, just when their bus was leaving Pamplona.